North Captiva Island: Hurricanes

 The island was damaged in August 2004 when the eastern eyewall of Hurricane Charley struck North Captiva, immediately before hitting Charlotte Harbor to the north-northeast.
 The southern part of the island was divided from the north.
 Although it took several years, the island has mostly recovered from the hurricane damage and new construction is ongoing.

-Hurricane Ian made landfall on North Captiva Island on September 28th, 2022 with wind speeds of 150 mph.
+Hurricane Ian made landfall on North Captiva Island on September 28, 2022, with wind speeds of 150 mph.
+The center of the eye of Hurricane Ian passed over the Safety Harbor Club Lake.